Kittycatangel/HousingRealestate_project/README.md

 The Dataset

 For this project, the King County House Sales dataset is used.
 The dataset can be found in the file "kc_house_data.csv", in this repo.
 The description of the column names can be found in the column_names.md file in this repository.
-Moreover, a  pdf file  of the presentation of the major can be found in this repository as "HousPricePredictionProject_presentation.pdf.
+Moreover, a  pdf file  of the presentation of the major results can be found in this repository as "HousPricePredictionProject_presentation.pdf.
+Moreover,  a jupyter notebook of the python code and the pdf version of can be found as "HousePrediction_ModellingProject -Jupyter Notebook.pdf and HousePrediction_ModellingProject.ipynb.

 Modelling Process